ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 Nowadays all software development companies are self-titled Agile (if you are not Agile you are not cool right?).
 Most companies that follow the SCRUM ceremonies with small developers team, with SM and PO roles are self-titled Agile.

-> Is that enough to be Agile?
+> Are SCRUM ceremonies enough to be Agile?
+How the software implementation interfer?

 I could say a lot about a company on how they answer the following question: